hashicorp/terraform-github-actions/examples/tainting.md

 # Terraform Tainting

-Resources to taint can be specified using the `args` with option
+Resources to taint can be specified using the `args` with option.

 ```yaml
 name: 'Terraform GitHub Actions'